sbawaska/katacoda-scenarios/install-riff/step2.md

-We need a registry to push the container image that was built by riff build.
+We need a registry to push the container image that is built by riff build.
 You can use dockerhub, gcr or any other container registry.
-For this tutorial we will run a registry locally in minikube by running `minikube addons enable registry`{{execute}}.
-This will start a pod named `registry` and create a service named `registry` in the `kube-system` namespace.
+For this tutorial we will use dockerhub.

-Now, tell riff about the registry where it should push the built images:
+Now, provide the dockerhub credentials so that riff can push the built images:
-`echo -n foo | riff credentials apply my-reg --registry http://registry.kube-system.svc.cluster.local --registry-user tutorial --default-image-prefix registry.kube-system.svc.cluster.local/tutorial`{{execute}}
+`riff credentials apply my-docker --docker-hub yourDockerhubUsername --set-default-image-prefix` Then create a function using code from a repository:
-Then create a function using code from a repository:
+`riff function create square --git-repo https://github.com/projectriff-samples/node-square --artifact square.js --tail`{{execute}}
-`riff function create hello --git-repo https://github.com/projectriff-samples/hello.js --artifact hello.js --tail`{{execute}}
+The output of this command will first show that the repository is cloned, it's content analyzed, an appropriate buildpack being selected for the function, the image being build and then pushed to the registry (in our case, dockerhub).